Sami Jo Small: International play

-Small is a three time Olympian, and five-time world champion goalie for the Canadian national women’s ice hockey team.
+Small is an Olympic champion, and four-time world champion goalie for the Canadian national women's ice hockey team.
 Acting as a third goaltender on the Canadian women's hockey team at Turin and Nagano, she served as a backup to Kim St. Pierre at the Ice hockey at the 2002 Winter Olympics – Women's tournament, which saw Canada win its first-ever Olympic gold medal in women's ice hockey.

 Management

-On June 11, 2018, Small was named General Manager of the Toronto Furies.
+On June 11, 2018, Small was named general manager of the Toronto Furies.
 One of her first moves in the position was signing Courtney Kessel (née Birchard) as their new head coach and appointing long-time coach Ken Dufton as an advisor to the organization.

 Among the free agents signed by Small leading into her first season as GM included goaltender Elaine Chuli and forward Shiann Darkangelo to contracts in August 2018.
 With the second overall pick at the 2018 CWHL Draft, her first draft as general manager, Small selected forward Sarah Nurse.
 Four spots later, she would claim goaltender Shea Tiley, who led the Clarkson Golden Knights women's ice hockey program to a pair of NCAA Frozen Four championships.

 In September 2022, Small joined the PHF as team president of the Toronto Six.

 Other

 Small published her autobiography, titled "The Role I Played: Canada’s Greatest Olympic Hockey Team," with ECW Press in September 2020.

-Hosting a podcast in conjunction with Sports Illustrated and The Hockey News, Sami Jo’s Podcast: Building a Stronger Team, began in February 2021.
+Hosting a podcast in conjunction with Sports Illustrated and The Hockey News, Sami Jo's Podcast: Building a Stronger Team, began in February 2021.
 Speaking to talks to elite players and coaches, deciphering the elements of a successful team, another focus involves discussion on the numerous facets of making one a better player and teammate.

 In 2022, Small appeared on an episode of Canadian comedy show Letterkenny as herself.